dstackai/dstack/docs/docs/reference/server/config.yml.md

         * SSH server listening on port 22
         * `user` with passwordless sudo access
         * Docker is installed
-        * (For NVIDIA instances) NVIDIA/CUDA drivers are installed
+        * (For NVIDIA instances) NVIDIA/CUDA drivers and NVIDIA Container Toolkit are installed

 #### Azure